-Housing completions are still being affected by the impact of the economic downturn, though net completions have increased slightly on those reported in the last AMR.
+Housing completions are still being affected by the impact of the economic downturn, with net completions on a par with those reported for the previous year with no significant growth in completions.

-Based on the results of the SHLAA update which includes data to an April 2011 base date, there is a significant shortfall in deliverable land supply in the district, Deliverable supply amounts to only 8,554 dwellings compared to the requirement of 18,241.
+Based on the results of the SHLAA update there is a significant shortfall in deliverable land supply in the district, Deliverable supply amounts to only 8,554 dwellings compared to the requirement of 18,241.
 Thus there is only 46.9% of the required NPPF compliant 5 year land supply figure.

-Based on planning status at the April 2011 base date (i.e. only outstanding planning permissions) the current net supply of housing land will provide for 9754 dwellings.
-This is a significant decrease on last year's reported outturn caused primarily by the deletion of land with solely an allocation in the RUDP from the supply calculation.
+Based on planning status at the April 2013 base date (i.e. only outstanding planning permissions) the current net supply of housing land will provide for 9627 dwellings.

-Over 90% of development has taken place on Previously Developed Land, well in excess of the 65% target in the, now revoked, RSS target.
+Approximately 85% of development has taken place on Previously Developed Land, well in excess of the 65% target in the, now revoked, RSS target.

-- 5.2.2 The above figures highlight the current challenges in delivering the scale of new housing which is needed in the district.
-The Council is faced, post RSS revocation, with the new task of reviewing, consulting on and finalising its Core Strategy house building target.
-And while financial and housing market conditions are currently suppressing both supply and demand for new housing, the longer term pressures to meet the needs of a rapidly expanding population remain.
-It should be stressed that the current and future rate of population and household increase in the district are well above the levels which were planned for in the production of the current RUDP. - 5.2.3 With regard to land supply, the requirement within the NPPF for Council's to be able to demonstrate that they have identified a 5 year supply of deliverable sites remains.
-Deliverable sites are those which are suitable, available and capable of delivering housing completions now or over the next 5 years. - 5.2.4 The Council's first update to the SHLAA which includes data with a 2011 base date is nearing completion and indicates there is a substantial shortfall in deliverable land supply in the District.
+5.2.2 The above figures highlight the continuing challenges in delivering the scale of new housing which is needed in the District.
+And while financial and housing market conditions are continue to appear to be suppressing both supply and demand for new housing, the longer term pressures to meet the needs of a rapidly expanding population remain as confirmed by the Housing Requirement Study.
+It should be stressed that the current and future rate of population and household increase in the District are well above the levels which were planned for in the production of the current RUDP and will required a significant increased supply of land in the Local Plan in order to deliver in line with NPPF.

+- 5.2.3 With regard to land supply, the requirement within the NPPF for Council's to be able to demonstrate that they have identified a 5 year supply of deliverable sites remains.
+Deliverable sites are those which are suitable, available and capable of delivering housing completions now or over the next 5 years. - 5.2.4 The Council's first update to the SHLAA was completed in May 2013 and indicates there is a substantial shortfall in deliverable land supply in the District.
 This is despite the SHLAA update including a substantial number of new sites on top of the 700+ assessed in the first study.
 The Council has added a number of brown field sites to the list along with other green field options put forward by land owners since the last Call For Sites exercise.
 The SHLAA update has also included more small sites as a result of the reduction in the site size threshold from 0.4ha to 0.2ha.
 Although some of these additional sites have been found to be capable of delivering new homes in the short term the reality of needing to bridge the required gap of nearly 10,000 dwellings means that a 5 year land supply may only be achievable once the Local Plan has been completed. - 5.2.5 Subject to changes in national planning policy, both the SHLAA, and the 5 year land supply assessment will be rolled forward on a regular basis and this will enable the Local Planning Authority to assess whether expected performance in delivering the expected number of homes, as set out in the Core Strategy housing trajectory, and the desired level on development on previously developed land, is being met.